genesist45/genesist45/README.md

 ## **Hi there!** Wassup 👋

-I'm an <b>Aspiring Web Developer</b> passionate about building clean, responsive applications ready for production and deployment.
+I'm an <b>Aspiring Web Developer</b> passionate about building Full-Stack websites and interactive web applications that combine clean design with efficient functionality and deploying production ready applications and APIs.

 ## 💫 About Me :
 - I'm a 3rd-year student pursuing a <b>Bachelor of Science in Information Technology</b>.
-- I'm passionate about building <b>Full-Stack Applications</b> with modern technologies.
 - I'm looking forward to collaborating on future projects.

 ## 📚Tech Stack: